 Microsoft developed the BORK Log Shipping utility, as it did all its resource kit utilities, for internal use at Microsoft; Microsoft Product Support doesn't support the utility.
 And you'll find the BORK Log Shipping utility rough around the edges.
 Although it automates much of the log-shipping process, the utility requires a fair amount of manual setup and administration.
 However, SQL Server 2000 Enterprise Edition fully supports log shipping and provides a more polished interface than the BORK utility.
 For a summary of SQL Server 2000's log-shipping functionality, see the sidebar "Log Shipping with SQL Server 2000."
 Watch for an upcoming article in SQL Server Magazine that covers SQL Server 2000 log shipping in detail.

 In a log-shipping implementation, failing over to the standby server is a manual process.
 If you require automated failover, a better solution is Microsoft Cluster Services (MSCS), which automatically fails over one cluster node to another cluster node.
 However, the clustering solution costs more than log shipping, requires additional specialized hardware, and forces a closer coupling, or dependency, of primary and secondary servers.
 To set up log shipping, all you need is the BORK utility, enough disk space on your production and standby servers to store the database and transaction log backup files, and a network connection between the servers.

-Before jumping into how you set up log shipping, let's quickly look at the five basic steps of the log-shipping process, which Figure 1, page 46, shows.
+Before jumping into how you set up log shipping, let's quickly look at the five basic steps of the log-shipping process, which Figure 1 shows.

 Perform a full database backup of the production database.
 To initialize log shipping, you must first perform a full database backup of the production database.
 The production database must have the Truncate log on checkpoint and Select into/bulk copy database options off so that SQL Server will log all data changes.
 Transaction log backups are impossible to perform when you have these database options on.